Jozef Tiso: Antisemitism and deportation of Jews

 At the Salzburg Conference on 28 July 1940, an agreement was reached to establish a National Socialist regime in Slovakia.
 Tuka attended the conference, as did Hitler, Tiso, Joachim von Ribbentrop, Alexander Mach (head of the Hlinka Guards), and Franz Karmasin, head of the local Carpathian German minority.
 As a result of the conference, two state agencies were created to deal with "Jewish affairs".
 The "Salzburg Summit" resulted in closer collaboration with Germany, and in Tuka and other political leaders increasing their powers at the expense of Tiso's original concept of a Catholic corporate state.
 The agreement called for dual command by the Slovak People's Party and the Hlinka Guard (HSĽS), and also an acceleration in Slovakia's anti-Jewish policies.
 The Nazi government appointed Sturmabteilung leader Manfred von Killinger as the German representative in Slovakia.
 Tiso however accepted these changes in subsequent conversation with Hitler.
 SS Officer Dieter Wisliceny was dispatched to Slovakia to act as an "adviser" on Jewish issues.
-The Party under Tiso and Tuka's leadership aligned itself with Nazi policy by implementing anti-semitic legislation in Slovakia.
+The Party under Tiso and Tuka's leadership aligned itself with Nazi policy by implementing antisemitic legislation in Slovakia.
 The main act was the Jewish Code, under which Jews in Slovakia could not own any real estate or luxury goods, were excluded from public office and free occupations, could not participate in sport or cultural events, were excluded from secondary schools and universities, and were required to wear the Star of David in public.
 Tiso himself had anti-semitic views (as his earlier journalism made clear) which were widespread in Slovakia.